-California trio Green Day’s sixth studio album, Warning (2000) showed that the band were still keen to expand their sonic palette with influences taken from outside punk and its associated sub-genres.
+California trio Green Day’s sixth studio album, Warning (2000) showed that the band were still keen to expand their sonic palette on tracks such as Minority with influences taken from outside punk and its associated sub-genres.

 Their previous release, 1997’s Nimrod, had produced the massive crossover hit ‘Good Riddance (Time Of Your Life)’ – a distinctly un-punk, string-laden acoustic ballad that gained heavy MTV rotation and brought the band huge commercial success.
 Although Warning succeeded in showcasing Green Day’s evolving sound it failed to match the sales records of previous albums and was their first release to not achieve Platinum status.

 Along with the broader musical horizons came fresh lyrical perspectives; whereas earlier Green Day songs had primarily focused on the pleasures of substance abuse (and, indeed, self-abuse) Warning marked the start of Billie Joe Armstrong’s move towards songwriting as political commentary, paving the way for future releases such as American Idiot (2004).